 As with popular parks avoid coming here in the school holidays or weekends if possible as it gets crazy crowded which would ruin what is otherwise a good experience.
 If you have to visit then, get here before it opens to save time with tickets and queues.

 It is worth noting that the cost is extra for non-Malaysians and you’ll need to prove you’re a local if you buy those tickets online.

 If you are heading up to Penang you could do worse than stopping off here for a few days to enjoy this water park.
 Suitable for families I’d definitely recommend Lost World if you had the time to stop.

 Jalan Kemus, Simpang Empat, Melaka, 78000 Alor Gajah, Malacca, +60 6-552 0888

-Overall in my opinion this park is good for younger children and families.
+Overall, in my opinion, this park is good for younger children and families.
 Older teenagers and adults might find that the water park is a bit small in terms of bigger rides and spending a whole day here might be hard unless you like riding the same rides repeatedly.
-Out of the five water parks this gets the harshest reviews across the board although not all are justified.
-I’d opt for Sunworld Lagoon over this one if given the choice but my children are getting too big for the small rides now.
+Out of the five water parks, this gets the harshest reviews across the board although not all are justified.
+I’d opt for Sunworld Lagoon or Ipoh over this one, if given the choice, but my children are getting too big for the small rides now.